- Test out of as many classes as you can in 4 months for $4,000!

+Now, Covid-19 RNs get a 20% discount through 2021!
 Online classes allow you to save money by accelerating your pace!
 A 4-month subscription gives you access to the whole program for $4,000.
+(Some students have finished the entire degree in 4 months!)
 Complete as many of the 45 competencies as you can in each subscription period.
 Many students complete the degree in 12 months for total tuition cost of $12,000.
 That’s ½ the cost of other RN-to-BSN programs!

 How to pay